michaelbarton/bioinformatics-zen/content/markup/research/what-genomics-can-learning-from-software-development.markdown

 ---
   kind: article
-  title: Software for the Genome Project Lavaflow
+  title: Decoupling the steps in a genomics project
   created_at: 2011-3-14 17:00 GMT
 ---

 ### Problem

-I've spent the last year doing the hands-on training of a next-generation genome sequencing project.
-One of the things I've discovered is that each of the steps in the project (assembly, scaffolding, annotation, analysis of gene content) are tightly coupled to the outcome of the previous step.
-As an example of this consider an assembled, scaffolded and subsequently annotated microbial genome.
-Someone from the laboratory gives you a FASTA file containing a 150bp sequence that closes a gap in the genome.
-Supposing you use this sequence to close the corresponding gap you are improving the genome sequence because there's one less hole in the data.
-The question is then what to do about the possible content encoded in this new sequence region.
-Do you re-run the sequence through the annotation software to identify any new encoded genomic elements?
-Thereby producing producing version 1.1 of your genome.
+I've spent the last year learning hands-on about next-generation genome sequencing.
+I've found that each of the steps in a genome project (assembly, scaffolding, annotation, analysis of gene content) are tightly coupled to the the previous step.
+For example consider an assembled, scaffolded and subsequently annotated microbial genome.
+Then you're provided with a 150bp sequence that closes a gap in the genome.
+If you use this sequence to close this gap there's one less hole in the genome sequence.
+The question then is what to do about the possible content encoded in this new sequence region.
+Do you re-annotate entire genome sequence to identify any new encoded genomic elements, producing version 1.1 of your genome?

-Now consider that a new assembly algorithm is published which performs 100% better based on some metric of genome assembly.
-Do you completely reassemble your genome, version 2.0, in the hope of resolving the regions you've been struggling with?
-If this is the case then you must also subsequently repeat the scaffolding and annotation steps as they are all dependent on the originating nucleotide sequence.
-The pragmatic answer to this question is no, because repeating all these steps would be accurately described as a monumental pain-in-the-ass and a step backwards in the project.
+Now consider a new assembly algorithm is published which performs 100% better.
+Do you completely reassemble your genome, producing version 2.0, in the hope of that the new algorithm can resolving troublesome repeat regions?
+Then do also repeat the scaffolding and annotation steps based on the new contig sequences?

+The pragmatic answer to these question is probably no?
+Repeating all these steps would accurately be described as a monumental pain-in-the-ass and a step backwards in the project.
 This why genomics projects can be described a lava flow of data.
 Each assembly, scaffolding, annotation, and analysis step in the project "freezes" the last step in place.
 A new layer of molten data is poured on top of the previous layer.
-To move from version 1.0 to 1.1 or 2.0 almost requires starting from scratch an repeating each step.
+To update the genome from version 1.0 to 1.1 or 2.0 with new "patch" of sequence in the genome almost requires starting from scratch an repeating each step.

-Now assuming you have an infinite amount of time to go back, re-assemble your genomes sequence.
-How do you compare this new version 2.0 with the original version 1.0 to determine how the new assembly algorithm has fared?
-Should you look at the new the gene complement derived from the new sequence?
-Should you compare the differences in the nucleotide sequences?
-Most likely you would compare the two nucleotide sequences.
+Now assuming you have an infinite amount of time to go back, re-assemble, re-scaffold, and re-annotate your genome.
+How do you compare the newer version 2.0 with the original version 1.0?
+Should you look at the differences in gene complement, contrast the nucleotide sequences, both?
+Most likely you would examine the differences in the two genome sequences.
 But then how do you do this?
 Pairwise sequence alignment?
-This is less than ideal because you now using an probabilistic algorithm to compare two structures that you have essentially built.
+This is less than ideal because this uses a probabilistic algorithm to compare two structures that you have essentially built.
 We should know the differences between version 1.0 and 2.0 because we've made both of them!

-Finally consider you accidentally delete the scaffolded sequence for genome v2.0.
-This shouldn't be a problem you still have the assembled contigs therefore all you have to do is join them back together again.
-Probably not though because some contigs were cut-and-pasted together manually in a text editor.
-These steps can't easily be repeated we they were performed by hand so we can't get back to exactly where we were before.
+One final point to consider: imagine you accidentally delete the draft sequence for genome v2.0.
+You still have the contigs produced by the assembly software so therefore all you have to do is join them back together again.
+This is not trivial though because some contigs were cut-and-pasted together by hand.
+Therefore because some scaffolding steps were performed manually may not be possible to get back to the exact sequence for v2.0 from the original contigs.

-### One possible solution
+### Scaffolder

-I haven't written this post as rant on the state of genomics.
-That would be rather critical and counter-productive.
-No the reality is much worse, I've outlined some of the current problems in genomics field so I can start blowing my own trumpet about on how I have all the solutions.

-Well, perhaps not all of the answers, but one at least.

-I written a piece of software to simplify the scaffolding step in a genomics project.
-Instead of scaffolding contigs together by cutting-and-pasting in a text editor you write a separate file using a domain specific language describing how the is made.
-This software, which I've imaginatively called "Scaffolder," parses this instruction file, then edits and joins the together as required to produce the final output sequence.
-The format of this "scaffold file" looks something like this.
+I've recently a software tool to simplify the scaffolding step in a genomics project.
+Instead of joining contigs together using cut-and-paste the scaffold is instead specified in a separate file using a [domain specific language][dsl].
+This tool, which I've imaginatively called "Scaffolder," parses this "scaffold file", and performs the contig edits and joins required to produce the genome sequence.
+The scaffold file format looks something like this.

-INSERT EXAMPLE SCAFFOLD FILE SYNTAX
+<%= highlight %>
+---
+  -
+    sequence:
+      source: "contig00001"
+      reverse: true
+  -
+    unresolved:
+      length: 10
+  -
+    sequence:
+      source: "scaffold00006"
+      inserts:
+      -
+        source: "pcr_sequence_6-1"
+        open: 599152
+        close: 599817
+<%= endhighlight %>

 What does this achieve?
 First I think this makes determining how the scaffold is derived is much simpler.
 You can look at this file and see that sequence X is used here and sequence Y is used there, et cetera.
-This much easier to examine, and of course edit, compared with looking at 7 gigabases of nucleotides.
-Getting technical this effectively decouples the data (contigs) from the manipulation of the data (joining the contigs into a larger scaffold sequence).
+This much easier to examine, and of course edit, compared with 7 gigabases of nucleotide sequence.
+Technically this decouples the data (contigs) from the manipulation of the data (joining the contigs into a larger scaffold sequence).

-I also think this scaffold syntax makes two genome builds easier to compare.
+I also think this scaffold syntax makes two different versions of a genome easier to contrast - you can just use a Unix diff on the two scaffold files.
-You can just diff the two scaffold files the differences between the constructions.
-You can see when sequences are removed or added, or if their coordinates have been updated.
-Compare doing the same thing with a huge block of nucleotides with a line break every 40 characters.
+This highlights when contigs are removed, added, or if their coordinates have been updated.
+Compare doing the same thing with a huge block of nucleotide sequence with a line break every 40 characters.

-INSERT EXAMPLE SCAFFOLD DIFF
+<%= image('/images/before.png',600) %>

+<%= image('/images/after.png',600) %>

-The second point which I think makes Scaffolder useful is reproducibility.
-As long as you have the scaffold file and the set of sequences you can always reproduce the same genome sequence.
+The reason I wrote Scaffolder is to make genome scaffolds reproducible and remove the manual element from joining contigs together.
+You can write your scaffold using the Scaffolder syntax and as long as you have the scaffold file and the set of sequences you can always reproduce it.

+If you want to [learn more about Scaffolder check out the website][nextgs].
+This has pages for [getting started][started], the [Scaffolder API][api] and the [Unix manual pages for command line interface][man].

 ### Almost there

-I've written a manuscript more formally describing what scaffolder is and what it does.
-You can find a [pre-print of the Scaffolder manuscript at Nature Preceedings][pre] and I've recently submitted this manuscript to [Open Research Computation][orc].
-If you haven't already read the [recent blog posts about ORC][blogs] this journal aims to publish articles about open-source scientific software with an emphasis on re-use and test-code coverage.
+I've written a manuscript more formally describing Scaffolder, which can find a [pre-print of on Nature Precedings][pre].
+I've submitted this manuscript to [Open Research Computation][orc].
+If you haven't already read the [recent blog posts about ORC][blogs] this journal aims to publish open-source scientific software with an emphasis on re-use and test-code coverage.

-Cameron Neylon, the editor-in-chief, has generously agreed to allow me to try and experiment in the peer review process with the Scaffolder manuscript.
-I've started a question on BioStar asking for community input on how Scaffolder could be improved Scaffolder.
-This is essentially an experiment in open peer-review where anyone can make a suggestion and upvote, downvote or comment on other suggestions.
-The reviewers of the manuscript will be able to see this and this will feed directly into peer-review process.
+[Cameron Neylon][cameron], the editor-in-chief, has generously agreed to allow me to try and experiment with the peer review process for the Scaffolder manuscript.
+I would like Scaffolder for bioinformatics working building genome projects and the best way to do this is solicit feedback from the genomics community.
+Therefore I've started [a question on BioStar asking how Scaffolder could be improved][biostar].
+This is an experiment in using the web as part of the peer-review process.
+Anyone can make a suggestion or critique then upvote, downvote or comment on other suggestions.
+These comments will then hopefully help inform the manuscript reviewers.

 [pre]:
 [orc]:
 [blogs]: http://www.google.com/search?q=%22open+research+computation%22&tbm=blg
 [biostar]:
+[dsl]:
+[nextgs]:
+[started]:
+[api]:
+[man]:
+[cameron]: